ElazarK/content-docs/scripts/JoinIfSingleElementOnly.md

 title: Join If Single Element Only
 ---

-Returns the single element in a situation where an array has only 1 element in it, otherwise return the whole array
+Returns the single element in a situation where an array has only 1 element in it, otherwise return the whole array.

 ## Script Data
 ---